srnunio/customized/README.md

 # customized

-Is a set of customazados widgets to help you in your layouts.
+A set of customized flutter widgets to help you save time building your layouts.

 Add the plugin: